Category: Real Estate (page 1 of 2)

 Put Some Light on the Subject — and Go Green

-Especially if you take the opportunity to switch to LED or other eco-conscious lighting such as sub tubs and dimmers, which are both increasingly popular, upgrading your house’s lighting can brighten the mood and add significant appeal to your home.
-In fact, a general upgrade of your house’s energy systems to make them more efficient and eco-conscious nets considerable savings, potentially 30-40% on the heating and cooling systems alone.
+Especially if you take the opportunity to switch to LED or another eco-conscious lighting such as sub tubs and dimmers, which are both increasingly popular, upgrading your house’s lighting can brighten the mood and add significant appeal to your home.
+A general upgrade of your house’s energy systems to make them more efficient and eco-conscious nets considerable savings, potentially 30-40% on the heating and cooling systems alone.

 Under Your Feet